NoahBurkholder/wiki-noah/optimization.md

 Runtime optimization is the act of honing the runtime performance so as many bottlenecks as possible are removed.
 A bottleneck is a performance restriction in your project - CPU, GPU, Memory, Hardware - which slows down the game enough that nothing will improve until the current bottleneck is relieved.

 In other words, optimization is like peeling an onion skin by skin.
 If your GPU is the most serious bottleneck, a thousand optimizations to your CPU scripts isn't going to make the tiniest dent in your performance.
 You're essentially peeling the second or third layer of the onion before you've peeling the first.
+The onion is still the same size, and still just as unpleasant to eat.

-You will only ever see increases in performance (framefrate) upon attacking your current bottleneck - the top onion skin.
+You will only ever see increases in performance (framerate) upon attacking your current bottleneck - the top onion skin.

 Since the most common bottlenecks are CPU and GPU bottlenecks, it's best to start there.